The Classification of Real Singularities Using SINGULAR. Part II: The Structure of the Equivalence Classes of the Unimodal Singularities: Introduction

 \section{Introduction}

 This article is the second part of a series of articles on the algorithmic classification of real singularities up to modality $1$ and corank $2$.
-The first part \citep{MS2013} covers the splitting lemma and the simple singularities.
+The first part \citep{MS2015} covers the splitting lemma and the simple singularities.
 All the algorithms presented there have been implemented in the computer algebra system \Singular{} \citep{DGPS} as a library called \realclassify{} \citep{realclassify}.

+Both real and complex singularities have been extensively studied \citep[see][]{Siersma, A1976, BG1982, GH1993, FK1999, GLS2007, FKN2010}.
 Our work is based on the classifications of complex and real singularities of small modality up to stable equivalence by \citet{AVG1985}.
 Two power series $f, g \in \K[[x_1,\ldots,x_n]]$ with a critical point at the origin and critical value $0$ are complex (if $\K = \C$) or real (if $\K = \R$) equivalent, denoted by $f \ksim g$, if there exists a $\K$-algebra automorphism $\phi$ of $\K[[x_1,\ldots,x_n]]$ such that $\phi(f) = g$.
 They are stable (complex or real) equivalent if they become (complex or real) equivalent after the direct addition of non-degenerate quadratic terms.

 In this article, we focus on the unimodal singularities of corank 2.
 Their complex and real normal forms can be found in Table~\ref{tab:normal_forms}.

-Just as for the simple singularities \citep[cf.][]{MS2013}, it turns out that the complex singularity types split up into one or several real subtypes and that the normal forms of the real subtypes belonging to the same complex type differ from each other only in the signs of some terms.
+Just as for the simple singularities \citep[cf.][]{MS2015}, it turns out that the complex singularity types split up into one or several real subtypes and that the normal forms of the real subtypes belonging to the same complex type differ from each other only in the signs of some terms.
 We therefore sometimes refer to the complex singularity types as main types.
 The hyperbolic type $\tY_r$ is an exception because it is complex equivalent to $Y_{r,r}$ and only occurs as a type on its own in the real classification.